rancher/rke2/docs/migration.md

 ### Private Registry Support

 The agent also adds the ability to migrate private registry configuration, this happens by copying the private registries configured in the cluster.yaml file in rke1.
-Unfourtantely RKE1 lacks the feature of passing TLS configuration to private registries and depends on Docker TLS configuration manually on each node, so to account for that migration-agent supports a flag --registry which Configure private registry TLS paths, syntax should be `<registry url>,<ca cert path>,<cert path>,<key path>`.
+Unfortunately RKE1 lacks the feature of passing TLS configuration to private registries and depends on Docker TLS configuration manually on each node, so to account for that migration-agent supports a flag --registry which Configure private registry TLS paths, syntax should be `<registry url>,<ca cert path>,<cert path>,<key path>`.

 ### CNI Configuration Migration